Divorce Process in Ohio

 Regarding child support, a military member is required to provide for their child and former spouse, which can impact their wages up to 60 percent under Ohio law.

 Working with an experienced family law attorney during any divorce proceedings is always important, but it can be especially useful for a military divorce due to its specificities.
 Whether you opt for an uncontested or contested divorce, a reputable lawyer can protect your interests and ensure that all paperwork is appropriately filled out.
-This can alleviate your stress and simplify the process.
+This can alleviate your stress and simplify the divorce process in Ohio.

 A divorce lawyer can help: